spablotemporal/QGIS_R/Readme.md

 <img src="Scripts/Documentation/Images/Intro05.png" alt="Img05"/>

 Once that everything is set up you will see a new icon in the processing toolbox menu and also the new R scripts section.
-You have to copy the scripts on the R scripts folder and then you will be able to see them in the R section of the processing toolbox
+You have to copy the scripts on the R scripts folder and then you will be able to see them in the R section of the processing toolbox.
+By default, the rsripts folder is located in the directory: `C:\Users\YourName\AppData\Roaming\QGIS\QGIS3\profiles\default\processing\rscripts` :+1:

 # Spatial Statistics Tools: